 Ensure that the bedding doesn’t have strings and threads which may entangle the kitten.
 Bedding will need to be changed regularly, to maintain proper hygiene.
 Ensure the box is in a quiet, draft-free spot.
 Kittens are unable to regulate their body temperature for the first week or two, so it is important the kitten has a source of warmth.
 Hot water bottles or heat lamps can be used to keep the kitten warm, but it is important to keep a regular check of the temperature to ensure it’s not too hot or cold for the kitten.
 Newborns require a temperature of 89-93F (around 30C).

-A young kitten cannot urinate or defecate on his own until he is around three weeks old.
+A young kitten cannot urinate or defecate on his own until he is three to four weeks of age.
 The mother cat licks the kitten’s belly and bottom in order to stimulate elimination.
 You will have to provide this stimulation for your kitten by gently rubbing these areas with a warm, damp washcloth.
 It is usually recommended this be done both before and after the kitten has eaten.

 Once the kitten hits three weeks old, you can introduce him to a litter tray.
 At this age, they are still tiny, an old box, with one side cut out, is ideal, place some plastic sheeting or old newspaper at the bottom of the box and then add the cat litter.
 Initially, you will need to show the kitten what to do.
 After he has had his bottle, carefully place him in the litter tray.